dswho2/sudoku-webapp/README.md

-# Sudoku Webapp
+# Sudoku Web App with AI Hints

 Webapp to play sudoku.
 <https://sudoku-webapp.vercel.app/>

-Created with React and Typescript with Tailwind CSS for the frontend.
-Flask and PostgreSQL for the backend. user authentication, storing data such as scores and puzzles solved.
-Vercel for hosting the frontend.
+Created with React and TypeScript using Tailwind CSS for the frontend, and Flask with PostgreSQL for the backend.
+This project features user authentication, persistent tracking of stats such as scores and puzzles solved, and integrates the OpenAI GPT API for intelligent hint generation.
+The frontend is deployed on Vercel, while the backend runs on Vercel Functions with a Neon-hosted PostgreSQL database.

 ## Features
 - Fully playable Sudoku board with input validation and notes and timer